telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/report-structure.md

 # The Basic Structure of a Report

-The design of a report is divided into sections that divide the report vertically.
-Each report section represents a specific area on the report page and defines what items can be placed in it and how they will look.
+Each report consists of sections that divide the report vertically and [report items](#report-items) that you place in each section.
+A report section represents a specific area on the report page and defines what items can be placed in that area and how these items will appear.

 By default, every new report you create has three sections:

-* Page header
+* Page Header
-* Page footer
+* Page Footer
 * Detail section (the main content area of the report)

 In addition to the default sections above, you can also add:

 * Table of Contents (TOC)
 * Report Header
+* Report Groups
 * Group Header
 * Group Footer
 * Report Footer

 ## Page Header

 The Page Header section is printed at the top of every page.
-In reports that include multiple pages, you can use the Page Header to place the same content at the beginning of every page, for example, the report title.
+In reports with multiple pages, you can use the Page Header to place the same content at the beginning of every page, for example, the report title.

 >The Page Header can display only the content that fits within the boundaries of the section.
 Any content that doesn't fit within the section will be clipped.

+## Page Footer

+The Page Footer section appears at the end of every page.
+Use the Page Footer to print page numbers or page-specific information.
+You can hide the Page Footer on pages of your choice, for example, on all even pages or on the first and last page of the report.
+By hiding this section, you can free page space for the rest of the report content.

+## Detail Section

+The Detail section displays the detailed information and is printed once for every row in the data source.
+This is where you place the report items that constitute the main body of the report.

 ## Table of Contents